Vivekbhusal/FTR-Exam/README.md

 `src/application.js` => `processUserInput` has the core logic of the application.
 `response.ts` handles the output after processing user data

-If building API, can using `processUserInput` function as point.
+If building API, can using `processUserInput` function as callback point.
 The Timer needs to handled based on server/client implementation.

-2. To make the application push to production ready, I would connect my github with Jenkins or CI/CD pipeline, connect it to AWS cloud deploy to publish it to server.
+2. To make the application push to production ready, I would
-Application has a dependency of "Timer" which would have to migrated with caution based on the architecture of application.
+- Setup CI/CD pipeline
+- Write Tests
+- Probably/If needed
+    - write some validation based on business case
+    - Add docker
+- Write a function to open the application to other user
+    - Some options: API, Web-terminal

 3. Honestly this is probably one of the best test I have seen.
 It tests your hands-on ability but also the overall logical area of software development.